Funding for research

 2024 funding programme: Characterisation of Novel Biomarkers for Neurodegenerative Diseases of Ageing

 Please note that the foundation does not accept proposals that are unsolicited or submitted outside of the course of a formal funding programme.
+If you have any questions, you can contact us directly by emailing contact@galenhilarywestonfoundation.org.

 Click below to read about two of the research projects we have funded in recent years.